Nick-David1/DS340-Final-Project/README.md

 This project develops a **machine learning system to predict furniture saleability** for consignment businesses.
 Given a furniture listing (images, title, description, and metadata), the system predicts whether to **Accept** (estimated resale value > $500) or **Reject** the item for consignment pickup.

-### Business Context

-second-edition.co, a consignment furniture business, receives 100+ daily submissions.
-Manual review is time-consuming (2 min/item) and inconsistent.
-This system automates 85% of decisions, saving 1,017 hours/year and $30,510 in labor costs.

 ### Approach